 Location: Brick Yard Lane western side, approaching northern gateway to the hamlet.

 Description: This gate leads to the tumulus found near to the top of the rising land.
-Key contributing features to sense of place and to be respected are:

 - a) Rural character of the surrounding land rising to the north of the hamlet - b) Rural setting of the scheduled monument near the top of the hill